sigirisetti/DevOps-Interview-Process/README.md

       - Test optimization – Improve the overall testing process

 - Q20) Please explain the core operations of DevOps in terms of development and infrastructure.
-- A: Core operations of DevOps in terms of development and infrastructure are:
+- Ans: Core operations of DevOps in terms of development and infrastructure are:

     - Application development – Developing a product that is able to meet all customer requirements and offers a remarkable level of quality
     - Code coverage – Measurement of the total number of blocks or lines or arcs of the code executed while the automated tests are running